Skip to main content

 3. Discuss your approach with maintainers before coding

-Pull Request Process
+Pull Request Processโ€‹

-1. Create a branch from main with proper naming
+1. Create a branch from main with proper naming.

-2. Make your changes and commit with clear messages
+2. Make your changes and commit with clear messages.

-• Code follows project style guidelines
+• Code follows the project style (npm run lint in every package you touched).

-• All tests pass
+• All tests pass (npm test).

-• New features include tests
+• New features include tests; existing coverage is maintained.

-How to Contribute
+How to Contributeโ€‹

 1. Start small: Fix typos, improve docs, or tackle "good first issue" labels